godotengine/godot-docs/community/contributing/updating_the_class_reference.rst

 Write in a clear and simple language.
 Always follow the :ref:`class_reference_styleguide` to keep your descriptions short and easy to read. **Do not leave empty lines** in the descriptions: each line in the XML file will result in a new paragraph.

-For setters and getters, describe what the setter does in-depth, and only say the minimum in the getter to avoid content duplication.
-Setters and getters are methods that starts with set\_ or get\_.
+.. warning:: In Godot 3.0, the <member> tags replace the old setters and getters.
+As soon as we moved all descriptions to the <member> tags, most methods starting with set\_ or get\_ will disappear.
+Skip them for now, and document all <member> tags.

 Here's how a class looks like in XML: